 Short for National Novel Writing Month, it consists in writing a 50-thousand-word novel in 30 days (typically during November).
 It’s very hard, especially for someone mostly used to short stories like me, but it’s really gratifying to see what you are able to do under this kind of constraints!

-Named after Ray Bradbury, who once said “Write a short story every week.
-It’s not possible to write 52 bad short stories in a row.”
-As the quote suggests, it consists in writing a story every week for an entire year.
-It’s very different from NaNoWriMo as it forces you to be very consistent for a very long time, not only in your work but also in your coming up of ideas.
+Named after Ray Bradbury, who once said: “Write a short story every week.
+It’s not possible to write 52 bad short stories in a row”, this challenge is a bit different from NaNoWriMo.
+It forces you to be very consistent for a very long time, not only in your work but also in your coming up of ideas.
 I attempted it once in 2016, and although I did not manage to complete the challenge, I did write 32 stories and I am very proud of many of them.
 Two of them even got published in anthologies!

 If the other two challenges are marathons, then this one is a sprint.
 During a writing contest, you form teams of three people.
 Each person in the team chooses one out of three themes, which are common for all the teams.
 Then you have a limited time to write your stories (typically around 2 hours).
 You can choose to draw one or two random constraints to increase your time limit, but you must now include them in your story.
 Your team members are here to help you if you struggle with your plot, or a word, or even to proof read you if you finish in advance.
 At the end of the contest, readers vote for their favorite story in each theme, and their favorite story in general.
 I love this challenge because it forces you to act quickly and to shut down your perfectionnist mind.